coreemu/core/docs/services.md

 #### BIRD Internet Routing Daemon
 The [BIRD Internet Routing Daemon](https://bird.network.cz/) is a routing daemon; i.e., a software responsible for managing kernel packet forwarding tables.
 It aims to develop a dynamic IP routing daemon with full support of all modern routing protocols, easy to use configuration interface and powerful route filtering language, primarily targeted on (but not limited to) Linux and other UNIX-like systems and distributed under the GNU General Public License.
 BIRD has a free implementation of several well known and common routing and router-supplemental protocols, namely RIP, RIPng, OSPFv2, OSPFv3, BGP, BFD, and NDP/RA.
 BIRD supports IPv4 and IPv6 address families, Linux kernel and several BSD variants (tested on FreeBSD, NetBSD and OpenBSD).
 BIRD consists of bird daemon and birdc interactive CLI client used for supervision.

-In order to be able to use the BIRD Internet Routing Protocol, you must first install project on your machine.
+In order to be able to use the BIRD Internet Routing Protocol, you must first install the project on your machine.

 ##### BIRD Package Install